craftcms/docs/docs/2.x/plugins/controllers.md

             craft()->userSession->setError(Craft::t('Couldn’t save ingredient.'));

             // Make the ingredient model available to the template as an 'ingredient' variable,
-            // since it contains the user's dumb input as well as the validation errors. craft()->urlManager->setRouteVariables(array(
+            // since it contains the user’s dumb input as well as the validation errors. craft()->urlManager->setRouteVariables(array(
                'ingredient' => $ingredient
             ));